miykael/atlasreader/paper/paper.md

 can be used to extract information from multiple peaks within a given ROI, and `atlas` can be used to specify which atlases should be used for the output creation.
-By default, AtlasReader uses the AAL, the Desikan-Killiany, and the Harvard-Oxford atlases (see Figure 5).
+By default, AtlasReader uses the AAL, the Desikan-Killiany, and the Harvard-Oxford atlases (Figure 5).
 In the current version, users also have access to the Aicha, the Destrieux, the Juelich, the Marsatlas, the Neuromorphometrics, and the Talairach atlas.